Peasant Soup with Oats

 6. Step 6:

-Pour vegetable oil into the pan.
-Fry the vegetables over medium heat until soft.
-Do not forget to stir the vegetables so that they cook evenly and do not burn.
+Pour vegetable oil into a skillet and sauté the vegetables over medium heat until soft, stirring so they cook evenly and don't burn.

 7. Step 7:

-Pre-washed and peeled potatoes cut into medium cubes.
+Wash, peel, and cut the potatoes into medium cubes.

 8. Step 8:

-Check the chicken for readiness.
-If the chicken is soft and easily separates from the bones, remove it from the broth along with the onion.
-The onion is no longer needed.
-Cool the chicken a little.
+Check the chicken for doneness.
+Once it's tender and pulls easily off the bone, remove it from the broth along with the onion.
+You won't need the onion anymore.
+Let the chicken cool a little.

 9. Step 9:

-Put the prepared potatoes in the soup, bring to a boil, increasing the heat.
-Cook the soup over moderate heat for 5 minutes.
+Add the prepared potatoes to the soup, bring it to a boil over higher heat, then cook over moderate heat for 5 minutes.

 10. Step 10: